 Permitted products include, but are not limited to, diabetes and blood sugar monitoring kits; blood pressure monitors; ancestral, DNA, and personal genetic profiling kits; urinalysis kits; lancing devices (medical only); and pregnancy and fertility tests.
 These product categories are subject to locale-specific requirements, including the following:

-- Ancestral, DNA, and genetic profiling testing kits are not permitted in France.
+- France: Ancestral, DNA, and genetic profiling testing kits are not permitted.

-- Restrictions apply to Home test kits in Japan
+- Japan: Restrictions apply to Home test kits.

 - Non-prescription health and beauty products cannot claim to be as effective as prescription products.